Our Services

 Pneumonia can sometimes become life-threatening, especially in high-risk individuals.
 Seek medical care right away if you or someone else experiences:

-If you're experiencing respiratory symptoms and aren't sure whether they could indicate pneumonia, consider using a free Pneumonia (Lower Respiratory Tract Infection) symptom checker to help evaluate your condition and determine whether you should seek medical care.
+If you're experiencing respiratory symptoms and aren't sure whether they could indicate pneumonia, try Ubie's free AI symptom checker to get personalized insights about your symptoms and find out if you should seek medical care.

 However, an online tool is not a substitute for medical care.
 Always speak to a doctor if you are concerned about serious or worsening symptoms.